 - Move one level down

-- Create new folder at the current location
+- Create new folder

 - Delete the selected file of folder